-- Incident Reporting All CU Staff/Faculty (including RAs) are considered "responsible employees" and are required to confidentially report incidents of sexual harassment and/or violence to the Title IX Coordinator.
+• Incident Reporting - All CU Staff/Faculty (including RAs and other student employees) are considered "responsible employees" and are required to confidentially report incidents of sexual harassment and/or violence to the Title IX Coordinator.
 The only staff members not designated as "responsible employees" at Cornerstone University are medical and counseling personnel who are operating in a clinical capacity, either in The Well (Cornerstone's counseling center) or Health Services.
-In those cases, the staff members are bound by HIPAA laws, counseling ethics, and the regulations pertaining to mandated reporters by the State of Michigan. - Incident Follow-Up The Title IX Coordinator will contact the Complainant to discuss the resources available, our amnesty policy, and the investigation process.
-A decision regarding whether or not to proceed with an investigation will carefully incorporate the Complainant's desires and needs.
-Options that may be available to the complainant include: - No investigation or disciplinary action pursued May be considered if requested by the complainant if the university can honor the request and still pursue a safe and nondiscriminatory environment. - Other remedial measures Can include training, increased security, changing policy/procedure, or other measures to remedy the effects of alleged violence and/or prevent its recurrence if an investigation is not pursued. - Formal Title IX Complaint May file a complaint that will be subject to review and process according to the legislated standard. - Request for Investigation under University Policy Incidents failing to meet the legislated standard under Title IX may still be investigated under Cornerstone University policy. - Interim Supportive Measures At the start of an investigation, the Title IX Coordinator may set up interim supportive measures to ensure the safety and wellbeing of each party.
-Items considered may be housing assignments, meal times, and class schedules. - Amnesty Policy Individuals participating in an investigation of any allegations of sexual harassment or violence are able to share accurate and thorough information with investigators without fear of reprisal.
-Disclosure of behavior that violates
+In those cases, the staff members are bound by HIPAA laws, counseling ethics, and the regulations pertaining to mandated reporters by the State of Michigan.
+They are required to provide certain information about reporting but are not required to report when working within their clinical capacities.

+- Incident Follow-Up The Title IX Coordinator will contact the Complainant to discuss the resources available, our amnesty policy, and the investigation process.
+A decision on whether to proceed with an investigation will carefully incorporate the Complainant's desires and needs.
+Options that may be available to the complainant include: - No investigation or disciplinary action pursued May be considered if requested by the complainant if the university can honor the request and still pursue a safe and nondiscriminatory environment. - Other remedial measures Can include training, increased security, changing policy/procedure, or other measures to remedy the effects of alleged violence and/or prevent its recurrence if an investigation is not pursued.
+These measures may include an informal resolution before or after a formal complaint. - Formal Title IX Complaint May file a complaint that will be subject to review and process according to the legislated standard. - Request for Investigation under University Policy Incidents failing to meet the legislated standard under Title IX may still be investigated under Cornerstone University policy. - Interim Supportive Measures At the start of an investigation, the Title IX Coordinator may set up interim supportive measures to ensure the safety and wellbeing of each party.
+Items considered may be housing assignments, mealtimes, and class schedules.
+Other items may include orders of protection, including no-contact orders, restraining orders, or similar lawful orders issued by a criminal, civil or tribal court, or by the institution; transportation assistance or security escorts; modifications to academic requirements; and/or changes working situations. - Other Supportive Measures Some measures may be ongoing rather than interim, even if a decision of non-responsibility is found to support complainants of alleged sex offenses.
+The university is obligated to comply with a student's reasonable requests for changes to living and/or academic situations following alleged sex offenses.